SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 JS also allow $ in a non-sigil way in identifier names.
 JS identifiers may not start with a number, but with any other allowed character.
 In general, identifiers may not be keywords.

-### Shadowing

-In rust, shadowing allows for 'changing' tye type of the variable (really merely declaring a new variable)

 ## Values